No Comments

 Weatherproofing and Insulation

 Older homes may have inadequate insulation, which can be a concern given Halifax’s cold winters.
-Check the condition of the insulation in the, attic, and basement.
+Check the condition of the insulation in the attic and basement.
 Look for drafts around windows and doors.
 Consider the type of windows installed and whether they provide sufficient insulation.

 Roof Condition